Dr. Tom Colleti, DHSc, PA-C, DFAAPA

 Phentermine is a low-cost pharmacologic agent most frequently prescribed for treating obesity by medical practitioners for the past several decades.
 Although it is approved by the US Food and Drug Administration (FDA) for the short-term use of 12 weeks, there is ample deliberation regarding its safety and efficacy when used off-label beyond 12 weeks for long-term treatment of obesity.
 Currently, there are no precise guidelines on the continuation of treatment beyond the recommended labeling.
 This review will evaluate phentermine as a pharmacological agent used to treat obesity and explore its long-term safety and efficacy based on relevant studies.

 NGUYEN T. Long-Term Safety and Efficacy of Phentermine for the Treatment of Obesity.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.